Knowledge Base

 Easy Digital Tax and accounting information - Micro entities

-As you can see from the above, the balance sheet for a small entity has far more headings and disclosures than those for a micro entity.
-For further help on creating a micro entity balance sheet, please see our article.
+As you can see from the above, the balance sheet for a small entity has far more headings and disclosures than for a micro entity!

 This article is information only and has been prepared for general guidance on matters of interest only, and does not constitute legal, accounting, tax, investment or other professional advice or services.
 You should not act upon the information contained in this article without obtaining specific professional or legal advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this article, and, to the extent permitted by law, Comdal Limited, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.